 First of all, it is necessary to get acquainted with the data entered in the cadastral sheet for the object/ land you are buying, which you can easily do by entering the cadastral parcel number or address of the real estate in the online search of the real estate cadaster database.
 Of course, public access to this database does not provide all the data available to professional users of the “e-cadaster” service, but it will provide you with basic real estate data.
 The real estate you are buying must be entered in the cadastral register for the municipality where the real estate is located.
-On the other hand, when it comes to facility under construction, it can only be “pre-recorded” in the cadastral register, because the final registration of real estate can be done only after the issuance of a use permit.
-Namely, when there are no conditions for final registration, i.e. until the issuance of a use permit which is a prerequisite for final registration of the facility, the Law on Planning and Construction prescribes that the construction permit for each facility under construction should be submitted to the cadaster for registration of “pre-record”.
+On the other hand, when it comes to the facility under construction, it can only be “pre-recorded” in the cadastral register, because the final registration of real estate can be done only after the issuance of a use permit.
+Namely, when there are no conditions for final registration, i.e. until the issuance of a use permit which is a prerequisite for final registration of the facility, the Law on Planning and Construction prescribes that the construction permit for each facility under construction should be submitted to the cadaster for registration of “pre-record.”
 Notwithstanding, the “pre-record” has been registered for certain of these facilities, which of course adversely affects the security of legal transactions of those facilities under construction for which the “pre-record” has not been registered.

-2. PURCHASE AGREEMENT
+2. SALES AGREEMENT

 After all the necessary checks and adjustments between the buyer and the seller, the conclusion of the sales agreement follows.
-The form and content of sales agreement are regulated by the Law on Obligations and the Law on transfer of immovable property.
+The form and content of the sales agreements are regulated by the Law on Obligations and the Law on the transfer of immovable property.
 The mentioned laws envisage the form of a notarized (solemnized) document for the sales agreement.
 The public notary in whose territory the real estate is located will be responsible for confirming the sales agreement.
 If the public notary, based on the checkup of the real estate register or in any other way, determines that the subject of the sales agreement is a building or a special part of a building for which no use permit has been issued or in respect of which the legalization procedure is underway, he is obliged to issue a warning in accordance with the rules governing notarial activity, and if the contracting parties object to the introduction of the warning, the public notary will refuse to confirm the agreement.

-In each real estate sales agreement, the real estate must be precisely marked, in accordance with the data from the cadastral sheet, as well as the purchase price.
-According to the Foreign exchange management law, the purchase price can be expressed in euros, which is an exception to the rule that in the Republic of Serbia, payment, collection and transfer are made in dinars.
+In each real estate sales agreement, the real estate must be precisely marked in accordance with the data from the cadastral sheet, as well as the purchase price.
+According to the Foreign exchange management law, the purchase price can be expressed in euros, which is an exception to the rule that in the Republic of Serbia, payment, collection, and transfer are made in dinars.

-To be able to register your ownership of the purchased real estate in the real estate cadaster on the basis of the concluded sales agreement, it is necessary that the agreement contains an “clausula intabulandi” which represents the seller’s unconditional consent that the buyer can register as the owner in the real estate cadaster.
+To be able to register your ownership of the purchased real estate in the real estate cadaster based on the concluded sales agreement, it is necessary that the agreement contains an “clausula intabulandi” which represents the seller’s unconditional consent that the buyer can register as the owner in the real estate cadaster.
 If the agreement does not contain this provision, the “clausula intabulandi” may be given in a separate document with the mandatory verification of the seller’s signature with the competent public notary.
 The registration of the buyer in the real estate cadaster represents a way real estate acquiring and in addition to the legal basis – the sales agreement, it is necessary for the final transfer of ownership to the buyer.

 The information contained herein has been provided only for the purpose of general information and cannot be considered as a legal opinion or legal advice.
 Accordingly, the Law Firm Petrovic & Partners disclaims all responsibility and accept no liability in respect to actions taken or not taken based on any or all the contents contained herein.